mrplants/crime_prediction/README.md

 For running Ali's code the libraries are in requirements.txt.
 Ali used Windows 7 OS.
 Also, Python 3.5 was used with a conda virtual environment.
-With conda installed make a new environment and then do :
+With conda installed make a new environment (example name is py35) and then do :

 ```
 activate py35